 “Weighted blankets can be used for at-home therapy and provide similar benefits to deep pressure therapy (DPT),” explains Dr. Abe Malkin, MD, medical director of Concierge MD LA in Southern California.

 Usually filled with tiny glass or plastic beads to provide that pressure and weight, weighted blankets are great for just about anyone who might be in the market for a more relaxing, restful night’s sleep.
-Studies have shown them particularly beneficial for people who are less inclined to get great sleep, such as those with insomnia, anxiety, depression, autism, PTSD, OCD, restless leg syndrome and chronic pain.
+Studies have shown them particularly beneficial for people who are less inclined to get great sleep, including people with insomnia, anxiety, depression, autism, PTSD, OCD, restless leg syndrome and chronic pain.

 Are Weighted Blankets Safe for Dogs and Cats to Sleep Under?